QuTech-Delft/QMI/documentation/sphinx/source/coding_standard.rst

 The ``▻`` symbol denotes a reference to a named section of PEP-8.
 Note that we only cite those sections where we deviate.

+..
+It might be worth it to use the headers to link to the relevant sections of PEP-8.

+..
+Also, it seems that the arrow symbol is just used in every section here, even if it does not reference PEP-8.
+Examples of this are the logger naming conventions and asserts.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ▻ Code Lay-out: Tabs or Spaces?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^